BostonPython/about/helping.md

 ## At events

+### Table arranger

+A project night has tables organized by topic (beginners, web, data, hardware, etc.).
+These need to be set up, with power nearby, and signs indicating the topic.

 ### Video director

 Learn enough about video to record the presentation nights.
 Get the videos onto YouTube.

+### Name tag master - Ned

+Set up name tags and markers, and encourage attendees to fill one out.
+Maybe add prompts for areas of interest or employer.

+### Attendee greeter

+People showing up to an evening event could probably use a friendly face to greet them.
+Stand near the entrance and be friendly!
+Tell people how to get started.
+Make them feel welcome.
+This can be totally informal; if you warmly greet just one apprehensive attendee, you’ve made a difference!

 ### Beginner table captain